How can we help? 👋

 How to use Concur

-For detailed instructions, complete with screenshots, on how to use Concur, see the following guides provided by the travel office, which download as PDFs (VPF links are hidden behind Kerberos logins and may need to be clicked twice to access):
+For detailed instructions on how to use Concur, see the following guides and resources provided by the travel office:

 Introductory training video